The Rise of Intelligent Tourism Ecosystems

 A strategic lever for decarbonization and energy security

 Across Europe, biomethane has shifted from a niche solution to a strategic pillar of the energy transition.
 With more than 1,500 plants and 60 TWh (6.1 bcm) of production capacity reached in 2024, the market is showing sustained growth.
-The European Commission’s target of 35 bcm (342 TWh1) by 2030 implies sharp acceleration in growth.
+The European Commission’s target of 35 bcm (342 TWh) by 2030 implies sharp acceleration in growth.
 Achieving this ambition demands not only massive investment, but also robust long-term commercial frameworks.
+Biomethane Purchase Agreements (BPAs) are emerging as one of the instruments to accelerate biomethane development while giving customers access to low-carbon gas.

 Biomethane is a purified form of biogas produced from the breakdown of organic matter, such as agricultural residues, manure, sewage sludge, organic waste and landfill gas.

-Biomethane is fully compatible with existing gas grid and customers installations.
+Biomethane is fully compatible with the existing gas grid and customers' installations.
 Biomethane can be used for residential and industrial heating, in industrial processes, or for road and maritime transport in the form of bio-CNG and bio-LNG.
 Biogenic CO₂ generated as a by-product increasingly opens additional value streams in e-fuels, agri-food and chemicals sectors.

 A Biomethane Purchase Agreement is a long-term contract between a biomethane producer and a buyer that typically defines: